jackyzha0/jackyzha0.github.io/content/thoughts/DHCP.md

 - CPSC317
 ---

 Dynamic Host Configuration [Protocol](thoughts/Protocol.md) so they can join a network.
-Assigns [IP addresses](thoughts/IP%20Addresses.md) to hosts.
+Assigns [IP addresses](thoughts/IP%20Address.md) to hosts.
 Main reason was when people started moving devices across networks

-Client-server model

 Basic Messages
 1. Discovery, host looks for a DHCP server